Pitt-RAS/fsae_racecar_2020/src/fsae_firmware/README.md

 # Firmware Execution Instructions #

-These steps will explain how to deploy and execute new code on the teeny using the Arduino IDE, as well as integrate it with the Jetson.
+These steps will explain how to upload and run code on the teeny using the Arduino IDE, as well as integrate it with the Jetson.

 ## Uploading Code to the Teensy ##